Veteran actors honoured at Vasantham’s Pradhana Vizha 2018 awards ceremony

 Actor Jayaram made Singapore television history by becoming the oldest person to win a Pradhana Vizha award at Vasantham’s biennial awards.
 The ceremony honouring the best in local Indian television was held last night (Dec 19) at the Ritz-Carlton, Millenia Singapore.

-The 77-year-old was named Best Actor In A Comedy Role for his work in Ithu Namma Veedu.
+The 79-year-old was named Best Actor In A Comedy Role for his work in Ithu Namma Veedu.

 Jayaram wasn’t the only veteran to receive honours at the event, as the coveted Best Actor award went to 70-year-old Panneeirchelvam for his role in the telemovie, Ninaivugal.